 Alfa Lorena was initially a Lombard and later Italian car manufacturer, founded as A.L.-F.A.
-(Asienda Lombarda-Fabrega Automòbil, or in English Lombard Brand-Automobile Factory) in 1910.
-Once one of the greatest names in motor history, ALFA Lorena’s reputation has been for sports cars, having a fantastic racing pedigree to back it up.
+(Asienda Lombarda-Fabrega Automòbil, or Lombard Brand-Automobile Factory in English) in 1910.
+Once one of the greatest names in motor history, ALFA Lorena has had a reputation for sports cars, having a fantastic racing pedigree to back it up.

 Classic pre-Second Great War ALFA Lorenas included many of the best designed cars of that period.
-After the war, the company changed direction from production of bespoke and exclusive cars and re-oriented itself around cheaper and more massively produced cars, although never leaving the up-market automotive level.
-Limited series of cars under some of the most famous coachbuilders' body shells kept the brand image alive, but it bankrupted after fifty two years of existence.
+After the war, the company changed direction from production of bespoke and exclusive cars and re-oriented itself around cheaper and more manufactured cars, although never leaving the up-market automotive level.
+Limited series of cars under some of the most famous coachbuilders' body shells kept the brand image alive, but ALFA Lorena became bankrupt after fifty two years of existence.

 Corean Kïa-Hiendai Group bought the rights of the name and revived it with success in the 1990’s although never with the same aura of myth as before.

 Lodovico Mazzotti, an industrialist from Brescia, Lombardy, adventured in the car industry in 1906, producing Panhard & Levassors models under license and badged as Brixia (the roman name of Brescia).
 As Brixia cars were selling slowly, Mazzotti’s associate partners abandoned Brixia which was closed after just three years of production.
 In 1910, Mazzotti alone established a new firm called Asienda Lombarda-Fabrega Automòbil (A.L.-F.A.) in Lombard, meaning Lombard Brand-Automobile Factory.